Frequently Asked Questions for Supervisors

 FAQ - Frequently Asked Questions

-Yes, you may support multiple applications.
-However, each principal supervisor can only host one DARA Fellow at a time, so only one fellowship will be awarded per supervisor.
-If several applications rank highly, the highest-ranked will be selected.
+It is only possible to support one application in each round.
+Even it more than one call is open.
+Also, each principal supervisor can only host one DARA Fellow at a time, so only one fellowship will be awarded per supervisor.

 No. Only Associate Professors or higher (or equivalent ranks) can serve as principal supervisors.
 Assistant Professors are welcome to act as co-supervisors.